16001 W. State Rd. 84, Sunrise, FL 33326

 Barkham at Markham

-Barkham at Markham is a 3.5-acre dog park offering separate areas for small and large dogs to run leash free and play on various pet apparatus in the park.
+This 3.5-acre dog park offers separate areas for small and large dogs to run leash free and play on various pet structures in the park.
 There are three pavilions located in the dog park with plenty of benches for dog owners to sit and converse with other dog owners.

 The small-dog park is designed for dogs up to 25 pounds, while the large-dog park is designated for all others.
 Owners are responsible for cleaning up after their pets.
 For a complete set of dog park rules and regulations, please visit Barkham at Markham.